 According to this corollary, the soliton solution connecting two different critical points $\kappa_i$ and $\kappa_j$ exist, only if $\mbox{Im}(W_\gamma+W_{0,\gamma})(\kappa^i) =\mbox{Im}(W_\gamma+W_{0,\gamma})(\kappa^j)$.

-\begin{crl} Let $p$ be a Ramond marked point on a $W$-curve.
+\begin{crl} Let $p$ be a broad marked point on a $W$-curve.
 If the perturbed polynomial $W_{0,\gamma_p}$ is strongly $W_\gamma$-regular, then the related soliton equation has no nontrivial solution. \end{crl}

 Now we consider a kind of special soliton solution which is independent of the angle $\theta$.
-Assume as before that the first $N_p$ components of $\bu$ are Ramond sections and the last components are Neveu-Schwarz sections.
-Since the Neveu-Schwarz line bundles are nontrivial bundles, there is no nontrivial section which is independent of $\theta$.
+Assume as before that the first $N_p$ components of $\bu$ are broad sections and the last components are narrow sections.
+Since the narrow line bundles are nontrivial bundles, there is no nontrivial section which is independent of $\theta$.
 Hence the equation (\ref{soli-witt-equa}) becomes

 This special solution is a called BPS soliton with respect to the superpotential $W_\gamma+W_{0,\gamma}$ in Landau-Ginzburg theory in physics.
 By the above equation, we can easily get

 This shows that the imaginary part of $(W_\gamma+W_{0,\gamma})(s)$ is invariant under the evolution of the flow, and the real part increases monotonically.